-Post-18 support is almost non-existent for kinship families
+Post- 18 support is almost non-existent for kinship families

-Only 3% of carers had been offered post-18 support.
+Seventy-one percent of carers indicated that they had not been offered any post-18 support.

 CONCLUSION

 This survey has provided an overview of kinship carers' experiences over the past 12 months and highlighted some of the challenges associated with caring for children in kinship care.
 Children in kinship care have often suffered trauma and have additional needs.
 Kinship carers also often have their own additional needs.
 However, most families did not receive the support they needed to cope with the challenges they faced.